• Skip to main content

 This summer my middle schooler was given multiple homework assignments to complete before the start of school.

-With almost three months to do all the reading and work she needed to do, I could tell my daughter felt there was plenty of time to complete her assignments.
+With almost three months to do all the reading and work she needed to do, I could she felt there was plenty of time to complete her assignments.
 But I knew better.

 Not only would she be away from home for at least six weeks, between camps and family trips, but I also knew, at her age, it was still difficult for her to comprehend how much time she needed to complete these assignments and how much free time she actually had.